espocrm/documentation/docs/administration/docker/installation.md

 $ docker compose up -d
 ```

 5. Bring up EspoCRM in a web browser.
-You can use http://localhost as the IP address, and open http://localhost:80 in a web browser.
+You can use http://localhost as the IP address, and open http://localhost:8080 in a web browser.

+### Install EspoCRM with Traefik

+You can read the instructions for installing EspoCRM in conjunction with Traefik in the Docker Compose environment [here](https://docs.espocrm.com/administration/docker/traefik/).

 ### Upgrading EspoCRM in Docker Compose environment